-We have had unseasonably warm weatherfor the last few days.
+We have had unseasonably warm weather for the last few days.
 In fact, it is 73 degrees today, about 20 degrees above normal.
 I won’t get fooled into sneaking a few spring seeds into the ground, but it is a perfect day to complete a few projects that have been on my to do list.
 I bought this old box and hand drill last spring at a local flea market.
-After grabbing a few supplies, I have everything I need to make a repurposed garden tote.
+After grabbing a few supplies, I have everything I need to make a garden tote.

-All you need is an old box and an old hand drill, clamps, and a cordless drill.
+You need an old box and an old hand drill, clamps, and a cordless drill.
 The box has to be wide enough for the drill to go across, but not too wide that it won’t.
 I would measure the drill and take it with me to find a box, if I hadn’t bought these the same day.
 I was lucky they matched perfectly.
-The box cost $5.00 at the Summerville Flea Market and the drill was $3.00 .
+The box cost $5.00 at a local flea market and the drill was $3.00 .
 If you go to an antique mall you are going to have to pay $15.00 to $20.00 for the old hand drill, so just take your time and check out yard sales and flea markets.

 And now, I have an inexpensive, one of a kind garden tote.

 Add a few terra cotta pots, your gardening book for inspiration, a handful of herb or flower markers, and your are ready to start your spring garden.